Tom Coughlin: Aftermath and playoff drought (2012–2014)

-2015 season
+Final coaching season (2015)

-The Giants stumbled in the 2015 season; through week 15, their record was 6–8, with many of the losses coming in the game's final minute of play; the Giants lost 6 out of their 8 losses by less than one touchdown with the final points being scored against them in the last 2 minutes.
-Criticism of Coughlin built throughout the season and peaked in week 15, after a 38–35 loss to the Carolina Panthers in which Coughlin left star receiver Odell Beckham Jr. in the game despite the latter's on-field behavior, including numerous scuffles with Panthers cornerback Josh Norman, resulting in a slew of personal foul penalties.
+The Giants stumbled in the 2015 season; through Week 15, their record was 6–8, with many of the losses coming in the game's final minute of play; six out of their eight losses were by less than one touchdown with the final points being scored against them in the last two minutes.
+Criticism of Coughlin built throughout the season and peaked in Week 15, after a 38–35 loss to the eventual NFC champion Carolina Panthers in which Coughlin left star receiver Odell Beckham Jr. in the game despite Beckham's on-field behavior, including numerous scuffles with Panthers cornerback Josh Norman, resulting in a slew of personal foul penalties.
 Beckham's behavior in this game prompted the NFL to adopt a new rule for the next season which stated a player who accumulates two unsportsmanlike conduct penalties in the same game is ejected.

 On January 4, 2016, Coughlin announced his resignation as head coach for the Giants.
 In a statement released by the Giants that day, Coughlin wrote, "I met with John Mara and Steve Tisch this afternoon, and I informed them that it is in the best interest of the organization that I step down as head coach.
 I strongly believe the time is right for me and my family, and as I said, the Giants organization."
 The Giants finished the 2015 season at 6–10, their third straight losing season and a fourth straight season without a playoff appearance.
 Coughlin later revealed that the Giants had forced him to resign.
 He was replaced by then-offensive coordinator Ben McAdoo.

-Return to the Jacksonville Jaguars
+Executive career

+NFL (2016)

+In July 2016, Coughlin was hired to be a senior advisor to the NFL's football operations department.